 Sentiment analysis algorithms became more sophisticated and more reliable.

-I can show you how sentiment analysis works based on Brand24.
+I can show you how sentiment analysis works based on Brand24, a media monitoring tool.

 The tool offers a state-of-the-art sentiment analysis algorithm.

 The algorithm is based on a deep learning mechanism.
-The AI works similar to human brain — the sentiment algorithm will assign similar sentiment to similar words.
+The AI works similar to human brain — the sentiment algorithm will assign similar sentiment to words with similar meaning.

 Moreover, the tool analyses sentiment based on the families of languages.
 That not only makes the algorithm more accurate, it also allows the tool to analyse sentiment of different dialects.